 We are all looking at the summer of 2020 very differently than just about any other year in decades due to COVID-19, but that does not mean we have to sit around our homes and do nothing.
 A backyard pool or spa is a great way to forget about the world for a bit, especially during the heat of summer.
-Not only do you get a bit of sun, fresh air and swimming will give you a bit of exercise as well.
+Not only do you get a bit of sun and fresh air, but swimming will also give you a bit of exercise as well.
 But pools are not just about work; they are supposed to be fun as well.
-Here are some Goodall Pools and Spas ideas on how to enjoy a pool, especially with family and kids.
+Here are some Goodall Pools & Spas ideas on how to enjoy a pool, especially with family and kids.

 Capture the Flag Bottle

 If you have enough in your family and a big enough pool you can play a water polo version of Capture the Flag.
 Two teams defend either side of the pool.
 A weighted liter bottle is sunk to the bottom of the pool at each end.
 Each team has to find a way to swim, out-maneuver or water-wrestle their way to the opponent’s bottle and get it back to their side.
 This game could get quite physical with some families, so it is a good idea to have rules of engagement ahead of time.